Broderick Thompson

-Broderick Lorenzo Thompson (August 14, 1960 – February 4, 2002) was an American football offensive lineman in the National Football League for the Dallas Cowboys, San Diego Chargers, Philadelphia Eagles, and the Denver Broncos.
+Broderick Lorenzo Thompson (August 14, 1960 – February 4, 2002) was an American professional football offensive lineman in the National Football League for the Dallas Cowboys, San Diego Chargers, Philadelphia Eagles, and the Denver Broncos.
 He also played for the Portland Breakers of the USFL.
 He played college football at the University of Kansas.

-Early years
+Early life

 Thompson attended Richard Gahr High School where he was a standout in basketball and played but didn't start football, before moving on to Cerritos Junior College where he became a starter as a defensive tackle.

 He would later transfer to the University of Kansas on a football scholarship.
 As a junior, he was one of the starting defensive tackles.
 He missed most of his last year with a stress fracture in his ankle.

 Professional career

 Dallas Cowboys (first stint)

-Thompson was not selected in the 1983 NFL Draft, because an ankle injury forced him to miss much of his senior season.
+Thompson was not selected in the 1983 NFL draft, because an ankle injury forced him to miss much of his senior season.
 He was signed as an undrafted free agent by the Dallas Cowboys, who converted him to the offensive line, playing both on offense and defense during training camp.
 He was waived on August 2.